Experience the cradle of the Renaissance, world-class cuisine, and timeless art

 |---|---|---|---|

-Tipping: Tipping is not mandatory in Italy; service charge is often included in bills.
-Round up or add 5-10% for excellent service at restaurants.
+Tipping: Tipping is not mandatory as a service charge (coperto) is often included.
+Rounding up the bill or leaving 5-10% for exceptional service is appreciated.

 Coverage